 When we say that email deliverability is ever changing, we’re not kidding.
 Just last month, Google joined Yahoo, Hotmail, etc. and implemented DMARC, meaning that anyone sending a mass email with an @gmail.com address will end up in Spam (Learn More Here).

 It’s important to stay on top of spam changes like these.
 To do so, you can set up news alerts for keywords such as “spam” or “email deliverability.”
-Alternatively, you can simply subscribe to our blog.
+Alternatively, you can simply subscribe to our blog in the right nav.
 We’ll have you covered.

 Subject lines are crucial, both in engaging with your audience and in deliverability.